 - United Airlines: PQMs – Premier Qualifying Miles

 Qualifying segments are brought in to reward road warriors, since there are many travelers who commute for work.
-They typically take 2 flights per week and often more.
+They typically take two flights per week and often more.
 These flights tend to be short and relatively low cost, but they do generate a significant amount of revenue for airlines.

 - Delta: MQSs – Medallion Qualifying Segments

 - American Airlines: EQSs – Elite Qualifying Segments